Looking for a Squarespace booking system? Here you go!

 We've all had those conversations that go back and forth trying to find a time that works for everyone.
 You ask what day/time works… they give a day and it doesn’t work for you… so you counter offer with a different day/time which doesn’t work for them… GAH!
 It can go on and on…

 The good news is that with Acuity Scheduling and your Squarespace website, you never have to have a conversation like this ever again!

 (Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 Clicking these links won't cost you any extra money.
 Plus, rest assured that I do personally use and highly recommend all affiliate links that you will find throughout my blog.)

-With Acuity Scheduling you can set your schedule availability in your Acuity account, create different call/session types (15 min calls, one hour sessions, 3 hour programs, bulk call packages, etc!
+With Acuity and Squarespace, you can set your schedule availability in your Acuity account, create different call/session types (15 min calls, one hour sessions, 3 hour programs, bulk call packages, etc!
 The options are pretty much endless), and have your client select and book the best time that works for them.
 It's SO convenient for everyone involved!

 (Want to know what's even better?
 You can set up a free Acuity account to take advantage of these features OR if you have a Squarespace website, you can get a year of Acuity (Emerging Entrepreneur) for free... just read about it here.)

 Why do I love and choose Acuity over other schedulers???

 - Acuity makes it super easy to set up your online scheduling with your Squarespace website.

 - They make blocking out your availability a breeze.

 - Setting up your appointment types AND taking payment online is so simple.